HumaIlyas/DjangoNews/README.md

 ## User stories

-### As a website owner
+### As a site user/site owner
-* View likes: As a Site User/Admin I can view the number of likes on each news so that I can see which is the most popular or viral
+* View likes: As a site user/site owner I can view the number of likes on each news so that I can see which is the most popular or viral news these days
-* View comments: As a Site User/Admin I can view comments on an individual news so that I can read the conversation
+* View comments: As a site user/site owner I can view comments on an individual news so that I can read the conversation among the community
-* Manage news: As a Site Admin I can create, read, update and delete posts so that I can manage my news content
+* Manage the news: As a site owner I can create, read, update and delete posts so that I can manage my news content
-* Create draft news: As a Site Admin I can create draft news so that I can finish writing the content later
+* Create draft news: As a site owner I can create draft news so that I can finish writing the content later on
-* Approve comments: As a Site Admin I can approve or disapprove comments so that I can filter out objectionable comments
+* Approve comments: As a site owner I can approve or disapprove comments so that I can filter out the objectionable comments

-### As a new customer
+### As a site user
-* Site pagination: As a Site User I can view a paginated list of news so that easily select a news to view
+* Site pagination: As a site user I can view a paginated list of news so that I can easily select the news to view
-* View news list: As a Site User I can view a list of news so that I can select one to read
+* View the news list: As a site user I can view the list of news so that I can select the one to read
-* Open a news: As a Site User I can click on a post so that I can read the full text
+* Open the news: As a site user I can click on the title of the news so that I can read the full text about that news
-* Account registration: As a Site User I can register an account so that I can comment and like
+* Account registration: As a site user I can register an account so that I can comment and like the news
-* Comment on a news: As a Site User I can leave comments on a news so that I can be involved in the conversation
+* Comment on the news: As a site user I can leave comments on the news so that I can be involved in the conversation with the community
-* Like/Unlike: As a Site User I can like or unlike a news so that I can interact with the content
+* Like the news: As a site user I can like the news so that I can interact with the news content and share my feelings about that news

 ## Structure of the website
 * The design of the website is user-friendy as this is responsive on all type of devices: desktop, laptops, tablets, ipads and mobiles.